danktankk/pinchflat-plex/README.md

 This is a custom set of **Scanner** and **Agent** modules to integrate **Pinchflat** with Plex.

 > ⚠️ **Important!**
 > Use this at your own risk.
-It is an alpha release and while it works, may not work well.
+It is an alpha release and should be treated as such.
-> I made this integration for myself and myself only.
+> I made this integration for myself only.
 I will likely not be providing much support for it.

 ---